Tisha B'Av: Other calamities

 Similarly, within Religious Zionist communities, the 2005 Israeli disengagement from the Gaza Strip is mourned on Tisha b'Av as well, a practice supported by Religious Zionist rabbis like Yaakov Ariel and Dov Lior.
 Kinnot have been composed about the withdrawal, and the connection to Tisha b'Av was emphasized in ten-year anniversary commemorations.
 Although the disengagement operation had been delayed specifically to avoid coinciding with The Three Weeks and Tisha b'Av, the timing lent itself to symbolic interpretation both by Religious Zionists and by wider Jewish culture.
 However, even within Religious Zionism, Chaim Navon holds that the disengagement did not rise to the level of a calamity and Shlomo Aviner has written that mourning the disengagement on Tisha b'Av is forbidden because it incites political division.
 Yona Metzger, then Ashkenazi Chief Rabbi of Israel, ruled in 2006 that the disengagement was a tragedy but mourning rituals should not be integrated into Tisha b'Av, while Howard Jachter, a prominent Orthodox scholar who is a member of the Rabbinical Council of America, permits it in narrow fashion.

-Kinnot regarding the October 7 attacks have also been added to the Tisha b'Av liturgy.
+Kinnot regarding the October 7 attacks have also been added to the Tisha B'Av liturgy.

 Related observances

 In connection with the fall of Jerusalem, three other fast-days were established at the same time as the Ninth Day of Av: these were the Tenth of Tevet, when the siege of Jerusalem by the Babylonians began; the Seventeenth of Tammuz, when the first breach was made in the wall by the Romans; and the Third of Tishrei, known as the Fast of Gedalia, the day Gedaliah was assassinated in the time of the Neo-Babylonian Empire following the destruction of the First Temple.
-The three weeks leading up to Tisha b'Av are known as The Three Weeks, while the nine days leading up to Tisha b'Av are known as The Nine Days.
+The period from the Seventeenth of Tammuz leading up to Tisha b'Av is known as The Three Weeks, while the period from the First of Av leading up to Tisha b'Av is known as The Nine Days.